orochi-network/zkWASM-specs/src/wasm-spec/structure/module.md

 Memories can be initialized through data segments.

-Memories can be managed through paging.

 **mem**: {**type** **memtype**}

 Memories are referenced through memory indices, starting with the smallest index not referencing a memory import.

+**Note**: Memories can be managed through paging.
+The memtype here is actually the number of pages.

 ## Globals